LLNL/MacPatch/README.docker.md

     docker-compose up
     ```

-You now have a fully functional MacPatch environment running at [https://localhost](https://localhost).
+You now have a full MacPatch environment running at [https://localhost](https://localhost).
 The default admin username/password is `mpadmin`/`password`.

 ## Using an existing database